-Born Free, in partnership with Shamwari Private Game Reserve, operates two sanctuaries within Shamwari Private Game Reserve in the Eastern Cape, South Africa, for lions and leopards rescued from zoos, circuses and other captive facilities.
+Born Free, in partnership with Shamwari Private Game Reserve, operates two big cat sanctuaries in the Eastern Cape, South Africa, for lions and leopards rescued from zoos, circuses and other captive facilities.

-Our first sanctuary opened in 1996 in the south of the reserve and enabled us to rehome two lions and a leopard rescued from their tiny cages on top of a Tenerife restaurant, where they could only take one and a half paces in each direction.
+Our first sanctuary opened in 1996 in the south of the reserve and enabled us to rehome two lions and a leopard rescued from the roof of a restaurant in Tenerife.
 The following year, thanks to the generosity of the family and friends of young naturalist, Julie Ward, tragically killed in Kenya, an education facility was built in her memory at our sanctuary.
-This allows local children to learn about their own wildlife and about the suffering wildlife can endure in captivity.
+This allows local children to learn about their own wildlife and the suffering wildlife can endure in captivity.

-The second sanctuary, The Jean Byrd Centre was completed in 2006, thanks to a wonderful donation from South African supporter Jean Byrd, and other generous sponsors.
+The second sanctuary, The Jean Byrd Centre, was completed in 2006, thanks to South African supporter Jean Byrd, and other generous sponsors.

-The bush enclosures at Shamwari give the lions and leopards the space and privacy they so desperately need.
-Visitors are permitted but are confined to one viewing platform at each enclosure.
+The bush enclosures at our big cat sanctuary give the lions and leopards the space and privacy they so desperately need.
+Visitors are permitted but visiting times are extremely limited and there is only one viewing platform at each enclosure.